San7o/cchecker/README.md

 ## Writeup

 I wanted to implement a borrow checker in C, It seemed like a cool project for an afternoon.
-Let's get over what are the rules of this borrow checker first.
+Let's get over what are the rules of a borrow checker first:

-The borrow checker checks for the following rules:
 - There can be infinite (many) immutable references to a value
 - There can be only one mutable referene to a value
 - The two rules above cannot happen togheter